TroyKDuncan/WebDev/JS/notes.md

 - confused a lot with scope
 - scope is created with curly brackets
-- context tells you where we are withing the object
+- context tells you where we are within the object
 - keyword 'this' refers to whatever is to the left of the dot that you are in

 ```js